microsoft/FractalTensor/README.md

 As illustrated, the FractalTensor framework consists of three components that can function independently.
 We have separated these components into individual projects: (1) the front-end programming interface (in this repository), (2) [the intermediate representation (IR)](https://github.com/TiledTensor/TiledLower), and (3) a tile processing library called [TileFusion]( https://github.com/microsoft/TileFusion), which we developed to elevate CUDA C’s level of abstraction for processing tiles.

-FractalTensor is not currently under active refactoring and development.
+FractalTensor is now currently under active refactoring and development.

 ## Usage